Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 When you run your app, you should now see the UI for the Qt toolkit component in your app.
 For example:
 ![Adding code to the main.cpp file](./images/TestNorthArrow.png)

-### OPTION 2: Qt Creator projects built using CMake based projects (making use of the toolkitcpp.cmake file)
+### OPTION 2: Qt Creator projects built using CMake based projects (making use of the CMmakeLists.txt file)

 A good way to start using the toolkit is to use one of the ArcGIS Maps SDK for Qt templates to build an app.
-The following steps show an example of adding the NorthArrow control.
+The following steps show an example of adding the OverviewMap control.

 - In Qt Creator choose **File** > **New project** from the menus.